V-R-7/AWS-EC2/README.md

 ## Pre- Requisites :
 AWS Account with IAM User with Admin permissions.

+## Basics
+Elastic Compute Cloud is known as EC2, It is an Infrastructure as service which allows users to run virtual servers, known as instances, in the cloud.

+It offers capability of :
+- Renting Virtual Machines (EC2)
+- Storing data on virtual drives (EBS which is Elastic Block Storage, an AWS service)
+- Distributes load across machines (ELB which is Elastic Load Balance, an AWS service)
+- Scaling the services using an auto scaling group (ASG which is Auto Scaling group)

+EC2 follows a pay-as-you-go pricing model, where you pay for the compute capacity you use.

+Pricing is based on factors such as the instance type, region, and usage (On-Demand, Reserved Instances, or Spot Instances).

+EC2 is versatile and can be used for a wide range of applications, including web hosting, application development and testing, big data analytics, and more.

+## EC2 Configurations :

+Choose an Amazon Machine Image (AMI) which is Operating System.
+Choose how much compute power & cores (CPU)
+Choose how much RAM (Random Access Memory) need to be configured.
+Choose how much storage space - Network attached (EBS & EFS) or Hardware at EC2 Instance store.
+Choose the Network card - speed and public IP address Set Security Group i.e., Firewall Rules
+Optional - EC2 User Data which is a bootstrap script (configure at first launch)

 ## Creating an EC2 Instance :

+Login to AWS Management Console.

+Navigate to EC2:
 EC2 > Instances > Launch an instance

 Before creating an Instance make sure the region you want is selected as desired.
 - Select the region nearby.

+Click on Launch Instance.

 Now gonna create an AMI (An AMI is a template that contains the software configuration (operating system, application server, and applications) required to launch your instance.)
 - Select an AMI - Amazon Linux 2023 AMI 2023